0

 1. Chronic stress shortens telomeres

-Across many human studies, people experiencing long-term stress show significantly shorter telomeres (something we also talk about in regards to NAD in MoreWOW!), meaning their cells reach “old age” sooner.
+Across many human studies, people experiencing long-term stress show significantly shorter telomeres, meaning their cells reach "old age" sooner.
 Telomere shortening was observed in immune cells, cardiovascular tissues, and brain-related cells.

 2. Stress creates persistent inflammation ("inflammaging")